A248/LibertyBans/docs/Addons.md

 Allows substituting faster shortcuts for commonly-used punishment reasons.
 For example, `/ban A248 30d #hacking` becomes `/ban A248 30d You are banned for hacking`.

 Configuration is straight-forward otherwise.
 If a staff member specifies an invalid shortcut, the command is denied to prevent mistakes.
+Shortcuts are case-sensitive.

 ### Warn Actions